NCAR/ccpp-framework/doc/CCPPtechnical/source/CCPPPreBuild.rst

  #. ``INFO: Parsing metadata tables for variables provided by host model`` …

     ``IOError: [Errno 2] No such file or directory``: 'erroneous_file.f90'
-      * Check that the paths specified in the ``VARIABLE_DEFINITION_FILES`` of the supplied configuration file are valid and contain CCPP-compliant host model variable metadata tables.
+      * Check that the paths specified in the ``VARIABLE_DEFINITION_FILES`` of the supplied configuration file are valid and contain CCPP-compliant host model snippets for insertion of metadata information. (see :ref:`example <SnippetMetadata>`)
- #. ``Exception: Encountered invalid line`` "some fortran" ``in argument table`` variable_metadata_table_name
-      * This is likely the result of not ending a variable metadata table with a line containing only ‘!!’.
-Check that the formatting of the offending variable metadata table is correct.
  #. ``Exception: Error parsing variable entry`` "erroneous variable metadata table entry data" ``in argument table`` variable_metadata_table_name
       * Check that the formatting of the metadata entry described in the error message is OK.
-The number of metadata columns must match the table header and each entry’s columns must be separated by a ‘|’ character (be sure that the ‘!’ character was not used accidentally).
  #. ``Exception: New entry for variable`` var_name ``in argument table`` variable_metadata_table_name ``is incompatible with existing entry``:
      | ``Existing: Contents of <mkcap.Var object at 0x10299a290> (* = mandatory for compatibility)``:
      |  ``standard_name`` = var_name *